nbidler/hacka-tictactoe-athon/README.md

 8) Metroid

 They can also choose anarchy mode where a player can click on a space that was clicked by the opposing player.
 That player has a 65% chance of changing that space to that of their own character.
-If they are unsuccessul, they lose a turn.
+If they are unsuccessful, they lose a turn.

+# WHAT WAS LEARNED
+>   First major project working in a group on a tight timescale - learned about coordinating with group using GitHub,
+>

+# TO DO
+> Remake with Bootstrap CSS?
+> Remake with AngularJS routing - pull content from template file

+# ADDITIONAL FEATURES ADDED
+> None Yet